 “Oh, no,” I disagreed.

-“Oh, yes!” he stated.
-Then the band began to play “the Blue Danube” and when I heard it I thought I had never heard waltz time before.
-It rose and fell in the softest waves, with the first beat accented, until one felt as if one must sway with it.
+began to play “the Blue Danube” and when I heard it I thought I had never heard

 It was a moment that I shall never forget.
 I don’t know quite why it was so vivid.
 But the great hushed crowd which was pierced by blue uniforms, and the three-cornered hats of the carabinieri, and the look on the dark-skinned faces and in the deep brown eyes, and the sun that slanted across all this to cover an old stone building with gold, and the people around the little tables, and Viola talking with Mr. Wake, and Sam Deane, looking at me in a kind way, struck into my heart to make a picture that will always be remembered.